jonoellis/jonoellis.github.io/_posts/2023-03-26-march-melodies.md

    Gorgeous track with a very emotive video.

 * Mazie\
-   "the rainbow cassette" in to "dumb dumb" is 🔥.
+   "the rainbow cassette" into "dumb dumb" is 🔥.

 * [The Big Moon - Wide Eyes](https://www.youtube.com/watch?v=C3gnLyqUD9M)\
    The power of this track!

 * [KOSMISCHER LÄUFER - Goldene Tage](https://www.youtube.com/watch?v=jqNouTkVCJA)\
-   Honestly, this fictionalised soundscape for a romantisized moment in the past is magnificent.
+   Honestly, this fictionalised soundscape for a romanticised moment in the past is magnificent.

 * [St. Vincent and The Roots - Glory Box (Portishead cover)](https://www.youtube.com/watch?v=Pti9Jh1nwRE)\
    A cover so good some people must think this is the original!